-Figure 8c.
+Figure 8.
 Comparison of measured Overall Sound Pressure Level versus leak orifice radii with predictions obtained from Eq.
-(18) at a pressure of 0.3MPa.
+(18) at a pressure of (a) 0.1MPa, (b) 0.15MPa (c) 0.20MPa (d) 0.25MPa (e) 0.3MPa.

 Agreement at the smallest leak radius of 0.5mm is generally the worst with discrepancies of up to 10dB being observed.
 However, the experimental and theoretical values can be seen to converge as the leak radius is increased with the a4 dependence being clearly observed in the experimental data.
 A smaller gradient closer to a3 is apparent in the experimental data for the smallest values of a.
 A a3–scaling law was also observed in the leak noise measurements of Papastefanou [15].
 The reason for this discrepancy at small a values is currently not known but may be related to viscosity effects and the breakdown of the validity of Eq.
 (16) for the leak velocity spectrum.
 High fidelity, eddy-resolving CFD simulations are needed to verify this hypothesis.